bangbangcon/bangbangcon.github.io/speakers.md

 they work?

-In this talk, I will take you on a journey to some of the darkest and confusing pits of systems programming involving debug formats, compilers and process control.
+In this talk, I will take you on a journey to some of the darkest and most confusing pits of systems programming involving debug formats, compilers and process control.
 I will describe situations where debuggers have failed you, and why.
 If you're not hacking on debuggers and are not a masochist, you will walk away with an increased